2D Animation Studio Tools & Techniques That Are Dominating 2025

 2. Morphing Transitions

-Using shape and object morphing between scenes avoids hard cuts.
+Using shape and object morphing between scenes avoids intricate cuts.
 This keeps viewers immersed and impressed with the flow.

 3. Kinetic Typography